-4.4 Evidence on pre-activism trading in target firms
+3.4 Evidence on preactivism trading in target firms

-So far we have documented an economically and statistically strong positive relationship between liquidity and the probability of activism.
-This finding is consistent with the view that high liquidity facilitates pre-activism trading in target firms.
-When the expected profit (price appreciation) from existing holdings and pre-activism trading outweighs the expected cost of activism, shareholder activism will occur, creating a positive relationship between liquidity and the probability of activism.
-This section documents that pre-activism trading is common and that shareholder activists on average purchase a significant fraction of their holdings at announcement during a short period just prior to the announcement of activism.
+So far we have documented an economically and statistically strong positive relation between liquidity and the probability of activism.
+This finding is consistent with the view that high liquidity facilitates preactivism trading in target firms.
+When the expected profit (price appreciation) from existing holdings and preactivism trading outweighs the expected cost of activism, shareholder activism will occur, creating a positive relation between liquidity and the probability of activism.
+This section documents that preactivism trading is common and that shareholder activists on average purchase a significant fraction of their holdings at announcement during a short period just prior to the announcement of activism.

-Table 8 presents descriptive statistics on pre-activism trading.
-As discussed in subsection 3.2, we are able to extract trading data for a sample of 259 target firms.
+Table 8 presents descriptive statistics on preactivism trading.
+As discussed in Subsection 2.2, we are able to extract trading data for a sample of 259 target firms.
 The first column in Table 8 shows that in 143 of these firms, hedge fund activists are involved.
 For the majority of the remaining 116 cases, the shareholder activist is a shareholder committee, an individual investor and/or an investment company.
 The second column shows that shareholder activists trade in the target firm prior to the activism announcement in 76% of the 259 cases.
 The next two columns show that there are 11,518 trades reported and that 95% of these trades are purchases.
-Thus, pre-activism buying of target shares occurs in two-thirds of our events, suggesting that pre-event accumulation of stock does not occur in ad-hoc manner but is an integral part of many activists' intervention strategies.
+Thus, preactivism buying of target shares occurs in two-thirds of our events, suggesting that pre-event accumulation of stock does not occur in an ad hoc manner but is an integral part of many activists' intervention strategies.

-The last six columns of Table 8 report descriptive statistics on trade size, the fraction of outstanding shares acquired during the 252 day trading period prior to the activism announcement, and a measure of the profit from pre-activism trading.
+The last six columns of Table 8 report descriptive statistics on trade size, the fraction of outstanding shares acquired during the 252 day trading period prior to the activism announcement, and a measure of the profit from preactivism trading.
 Focusing on the first row, the average trade size is \$346,000.
 The medium trade size is only \$16,000, implying that the average trade size is driven up by some very large trades.
 Activist shareholders acquire a significant portion of their ownership during the 252-day period leading up to the activism announcement.
 The two columns entitled "Acquired ownership" show that activist shareholders that trade in the target firm, on average acquire a total of 4.25% of the target firm's outstanding shares during the 252-day period prior to the announcement.
 This makes up 54% of the activist's holdings at the time of the announcement.
 Turning to the profit from trading, the average activist earns \$1.56 million on the trades made prior to activism.
 This profit is computed as the difference between the shares acquired, valued at the activism announcement day price, and the actual acquisition price of the same shares.
-The last column shows that the profit is 8.5% of the announcement (see Figure 2), the profit is economically large.
-Moving to the other rows of the Table, we see that hedge funds and investment companies acquire a larger than average fraction of the outstanding shares.
+The last column shows that the profit is 8.5% of the announcement date value of the acquired shares.
+Given that most of the trades are done close to the announcement (see Figure 2), the profit is economically large.
+Moving to the other rows of the table, we see that hedge funds and investment companies acquire a larger than average fraction of the outstanding shares.
 They also earn larger profits in absolute terms.